 EPA funds should be accounted for in Resource Code 1400 (EPA), and Object Code 8012 - EPA Entitlement.
 Districts may not use EPA funds for administrative costs.
 The governing board will make the spending determination of these funds in an open session of a public meeting.
 In addition, each agency must annually publish on its website an accounting of how much money was received from the EPA and how that money was spent.
+Provide a link to or hard copy of the district's EPA disclosure with your interim submission.

 Additional information, including a complete list of function codes prohibited for EPA expenditures can be found on the CDE's website at: